Related projects: [Amulet], [Auracle], [SIMBA], [THaW], [TISH]

 In our third paper, we update Amanuensis to ensure the freshness of access-control lists shared between the blockchain and TEE, and to improve the privacy of users interacting within the system.
 We also detail how TEE-based remote attestation help us to achieve information provenance - specifically, how to achieve information provenance in the context of the Intel SGX trusted execution environment.
 Finally, we present an evaluation of our system in which we test several real-world machine-learning applications [hardin:amanuensis2].

-The ideas in this paper are captured in a patent application [hardin:patent1].
+The ideas in this paper are captured in a U.S. patent [hardin:patent1].

 Taylor Hardin, David Kotz, Jack McGary.

-This project is funded by a generous gift from the Vechain Foundation.
+This project was funded by a generous gift from the Vechain Foundation.

 The views and conclusions contained on this site and in its documents are those of the authors and should not be interpreted as necessarily representing the official position or policies, either expressed or implied, of the sponsor.
 Any mention of specific companies or products does not imply any endorsement by the authors or by the sponsor.